ochiengsusan/Groundwater-potential-zones/README.md

 # Groundwater-potential-zones
-this is a web map showing GWPZs in Kisumu county
+This is a web map showing GWPZs in Kisumu county

+made by me!  (susan)